ThinkAviation

 Some of these you can get for free on the FAA website, but I still prefer to have paper copies of them.

-Let’s get into the top five aviation books (in my humble opinion).
+Let’s get into the top six aviation books (in my humble opinion).

 Everything Explained for the Professional Pilot

 I can’t say enough about this book.
-If you have ANY aviation question, this book will answer it.
+If you have ANY aviation questions, this book will answer them.

 It doesn’t matter what aviation rating you are trying to get (private, commercial or ATP), you need this book.